High Tech High charter schools

-High Tech High is a San Diego, California-based school-development organization that includes a network of charter schools, a teacher certification program, and a graduate school of education.
+High Tech High is a San Diego, California–based school-development organization that includes a network of charter schools, a teacher certification program, and a graduate school of education.
 Students are admitted to the public elementary, middle, and high schools through a zip-code based lottery system in an effort to admit a demographically diverse representative sample of San Diego County.

 History

-In 1996, forty members of San Diego's civic and high-tech industry assembled to discuss how to engage and prepare more young people for the high-tech industry.
+In the time of 1996, forty members of San Diego's civic and high-tech industry assembled to discuss how to engage and prepare more young people for the high-tech industry.
 Called upon by the San Diego Economic Development Corporation and Business Roundtable, these members met regularly for the next two years to discuss how to engage and prepare local students for high-tech careers.
 One of these members included Gary E. Jacobs, former director of education programs at Qualcomm.

-The original "High Tech High School" is now known as The Gary and Jerri-Ann Jacobs High Tech High.
+The original "High Tech High School" is now known as Gary and Jerri-Ann Jacobs High Tech High.

-In 2000, the San Diego Unified School District approved the first charter and construction began in a former U.S. Navy training center in the Point Loma district, now known as Liberty Station, near the San Diego airport.
-The grouping of High Tech High schools in this area is known as High Tech High Village.
-With a grant from the Bill and Melinda Gates Foundation, High Tech High opened with 200 students in the 9th and 10th grades in September.
+In 2000, San Diego Unified School District approved the first charter and construction began in a former U.S. Navy training center in the Point Loma district, now known as Liberty Station, near the San Diego airport.
+The grouping of High Tech High schools in this area is known as the High Tech High Village.
+With a grant from the Bill & Melinda Gates Foundation, High Tech High opened with 200 students in the 9th and 10th grades in September.
 In 2003, the first graduating class graduated with 50 students.
 In 2006, the Statewide Benefit Charter was approved.
 In 2007, High Tech High Digital Commons launched.
 In 2009, the statewide Benefit Charter was expanded to K-12.

 In 2010, it had approximately 3,500 students in high, middle, and elementary schools.
 The HTH website states that in 2010, 100% of high school graduates were accepted to colleges, of which 80% were to four-year institutions.
 As of 2008, 99% percent of graduates had entered college.
 As of 2015, 98% of students attended college after graduation, with around 75% attending 4-year schools.
 According to statistics from that year, students of HTH scored higher than others within their demographic groups elsewhere in the state.

 Enrollment

 Based on the 2019–20 school year, 503 students attend High Tech High.
-When divided by grade levels, 126 students were in 9th grade,127 in 10th, 130 in 11th, and 120 in 12th.
+When divided by grade levels, 126 students were in 9th grade, 127 in 10th, 130 in 11th, and 120 in 12th.
 The school is 46.1% Hispanic or Latino, 31.8% White, 8% Asian, 8% two or more races, 5.2% African American, 0.6% American Indian or Alaskan Native and 0.2% Native Hawaiian or Pacific Islander.